-After breakfast, check out from hotel & head towards Agra.
-Welcome to the city of Wonder… because it’s the place of Taj Mahal – one of the seven wonders of the world.
-Pictures of Taj Mahal don’t do the complete justice to its magnificence.
+After breakfast, check out from the hotel & head towards Agra.
+Welcome to the city of Wonder… because it’s the place of the Taj Mahal – one of the seven wonders of the world.
+Pictures of the Taj Mahal don’t do the complete justice to its magnificence.
 It’s an epitome and symbol of love.
 You got to be here to feel your jaws drop.
 Agra used to be the historic capital of the Mughal empire.

 Reach Agra by late afternoon.
-Check-in at hotel and freshen up.
+Check-in at the hotel and freshen up.
 In the late afternoon visit Agra Fort, a historical fort, which remained the main residence of the Mughal emperors till 1638.
 Walking through courtyard after courtyard of this palatial red-sandstone and marble fortress, your amazement keeps growing as you hear about the history of this fort from the guide.
 In the evening visit the local market to get the true essence of Agra city.
 Have dinner at a nice restaurant.
-Overnight stay will be at hotel in Agra.
+Overnight stay will be at the hotel in Agra.

 Meals: Breakfast & Dinner